johndevitis/vibs/docs/vmaio/readme.md

     # units per channel
     UNITS             lb, lb, lb, g

-    # channel scalling mv/v -> EU
+    # channel scaling mv/v -> EU
     SENSITIVITY       .25, .25, .25, 1000

     # scaled already? boolean
     SCALED      0

 ### Logger Mode

-DAQ's in logger mode are exected to have a series of files saved in a named folder.
+DAQ's in logger mode are expected to have a series of files saved in a named folder.

 Below is an example of a logger configuration file: